GM In-Depth

 - Scotland's Legislation

-GM food and animal feed regulations generated on behalf of the European
+Prior to 'Brexit' in 2020, GM food and animal feed regulations generated within the European

-Union are of crucial importance since these translate more or less directly
+Union were of crucial importance since these translated more or less directly

 into UK law.
-But while the UK Government argues that its powers to control
+But while the UK Government argued that its powers to control

-GM are limited by European law, in fact its representatives in Brussels generally
+GM were limited by European law, in fact its representatives in Brussels generally

 and GeneWatch have also prepared additional guidance.